Turab/elcache/README.md

 ## What is Elcache?
-It is a very simple key-value store file cache in PHP
+It is a very simple file based key-value cache in PHP

 ## How to use it?
 Just include elcache.php in your project and add namespace shortcut (optional)